En vivo

 Sobre el programa...

-Join the pianist David Kadouch and the Orchestre des Champs-Élysées at the Seine Musicale for an atmospheric concert dedicated to the music of Ravel, led by French conductor Louis Langrée.
-The program takes us through the phases of Ravel’s artistic life with a focus on his final years—marked by illness but also by extraordinary creative output.
+Join pianist David Kadouch and the Orchestre des Champs-Élysées at the Seine Musicale for an atmospheric concert dedicated to the music of Ravel, led by French conductor Louis Langrée.
+The program takes us through the phases of Ravel’s artistic life with a focus on his final years, which were marked by illness but also by an extraordinary creative output — including three of his most famous works presented here in specially revised versions by Kadouch and Langrée.

-The opening notes of the Piano Concerto for the Left Hand (1932) open the evening with a sense of absence.
-This singular work, rich in virtuosity and “tragic intensity” (in the words of musicologist Roland-Manuel), was written for a pianist who had lost his right arm during World War I. Next comes an earlier war-inspired work: La Valse (1920), a cheeky homage to the music of Strauss that is nonetheless imbued with an existential malaise.
-David Kadouch continues with the Piano Concerto in G (1932) which, though premiered shortly after the more tragic concerto heard earlier, is full of vibrant and joyful colors reminiscent of Gershwin.
-In the wake of these lively rhythms comes the only fitting grand finale: the famous Boléro (1928).
+The opening strains of the Piano Concerto for the Left Hand (1932) begin the evening on a note of yearning, of absence.
+This singular work, intense and virtuosic, was written for Paul Wittgenstein, a pianist who had lost his right arm during World War I. Next comes an earlier war-inspired work: La Valse (1920), a cheeky homage to the music of Strauss that is nonetheless imbued with a certain existential malaise.
+Kadouch continues the hits with the kaleidoscopic Piano Concerto in G (1932) which, though premiered shortly after the more tragic concerto heard earlier, is full of vibrant and joyful colors reminiscent of Gershwin.
+In the wake of these lively rhythms comes the only truly fitting grand finale, the world-famous Boléro (1928).
 A modern danse macabre, in a sense, this irrepressible ballet music seems to celebrate, through its circular structure and devilish crescendo, the triumph of life over the vagaries of history.

 Conoce más sobre los compositores